Photo stand-in

-A photo stand-in (also called a face-in-hole, face in the hole board, or photo cutout board) is a large board with an image printed on it and that has one or more holes cut out where people can stick their face through the board for humorous effect.
+A photo stand-in (also called a face-in-hole, face in the hole board, or photo cutout board, or pictures you put your head in, or originally called a comic foreground) is a large board with an image printed on it and that has one or more holes cut out where people can stick their face through the board for humorous effect.
 The hole aligns with an area in the image that creates an optical illusion of the person's face being an actual part of the scene.
 This illusion is then often immortalized by taking a photograph of the person's face through the board.
 Photo stand-ins may be found at midways, carnivals, parties, tourist traps, theme parks and similar locations and events that people visit for entertainment.
 The television game show You're in the Picture revolved around celebrity guests using a photo stand-in, having to guess what scene they were in.
 The Dutch game show De Jongens tegen de Meisjes had a segment with a similar game from the second season onwards.